Our story

 The pandemic changed everything

-When COVID closed mosque doors, our community lost its heartbeat.
+When COVID closed masjid doors, our community lost its heartbeat.
 We wanted a way to keep people connected even when they couldn't gather in person — a mobile app, a platform, something more.
 The idea for MasjidConnect as a broader product was born out of that need to serve the community no matter the circumstances.

 Feeling the pain from the inside